jasonbrianhall/tetrimone/README.md

 Tetris® is a registered trademark of The Tetris Company, LLC.

 Original game published by ELORG (also, go watch the Tetris movie on AppleTV)

+## TODO

+* Audio is currently a singleton which means that Music and Audio can't be controlled separately.
+This needs fixed.
+* Scroll bar to control audio and music volume levels
+* Ability to select which audio track the user wants
+* Thought about multiplayer support but didn't really architect it for MP support.
+Would require a great deal of reengineering.
+* SDL support doesn't always select the right output device and currently don't have a good way to select the correct one.
+Not a problem if using winmm or pulse audio.